 Are you keeping every text message you ever received from your spouse or significant other?
 You might be and just don’t know it.
 Go to Settings and select Messages.
 Under Message History, you will see a selection for Keep Messages.
 The default setting in the latest iPhones is marked Forever.
 This applies to pictures, videos, memes, and more that are clogging up your data storage.
 You can change Forever to 30 Days or 1 Year.

 To erase all text messages from a specific sender, simply go to Messages, swipe to the right on the preview of that sender’s last message, and a red Delete button will appear.
 This is a perfect method for getting rid of junk messages, group texts, and unknown senders.
 You will be amazed at the amount of forgotten texts you’ve collected.
 To delete texts in bulk, go to Messages and press Edit.
 Then, select the ones that you want to remove and press Delete.

 Resetting Your iPhone

 This is a last-ditch effort.
 If you want to start over and get the maximum amount of storage at no additional charge, then resetting your iPhone is an option.
-Complete these four steps to reset your iPhone that T-Mobile simplifies for you.
 Make sure that you back up your smartphone first.
 This is critical because a reset erases all the data that you currently have on it.
 That includes contacts, passwords, pictures, videos, and other personal information.

 When you have finished the reset steps, your iPhone will be just like it was when you purchased it.
 You can start fresh and download apps again from the App Store.
 If do decide to reset your iPhone, don’t forget about those pre-loaded apps and sample pictures that come with your smartphone.
 Are you really using those or are they just taking up valuable space?